-- 39.-(1) If the directors have appointed a chairman, the chairman shall chair general meetings if present and willing to do so. - (2) If the directors have not appointed a chairman, or if the chairman is unwilling to chair the meeting or is not present within ten minutes of the time at which a meeting was due to start- - (a) the directors present, or - (b) (if no directors are present), the meeting, must appoint a director or shareholder to chair the meeting, and the appointment of the chairman of the meeting must be the first business of the meeting.
+39.--(1) If the directors have appointed a chairman, the chairman shall chair general meetings if present and willing to do so.

+(2) If the directors have not appointed a chairman, or if the chairman is unwilling to chair the meeting or is not present within ten minutes of the time at which a meeting was due to start-- must appoint a director or shareholder to chair the meeting, and the appointment of the chairman of the meeting must be the first business of the meeting.